SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

-Not only does interconnectivity allows for broader access to ideas, but it allows for new ideas to be created that
+Not only does interconnectivity allows for broader access to ideas and goods, but it allows for new ideas to be created that would otherwise be impossible.